 Bergil hesitated, struggling to wrap his veil again.
 "You won't tell –"

 Bergil fled, running with one hand holding up his robes and the other clutching at his headgear.
 At that moment a figure came around the bend of the corridor, and Merry's heart sank.
 No sound of footsteps had warned them of their danger, and now he saw why.
 Legolas was coming toward them.

 A/N: A word about the cake.
 I wanted chocolate.
 My muses wanted chocolate.
 The Hobbits ESPECIALLY wanted chocolate.
 But Legolas muse said that chocolate was unknown in Europe before Hernán Cortés encountered the Aztec Empire in the year 1519 of the Sixth Age, approximately.
 So they didn't have it in Middle-earth.
 But if anyone can prove him wrong, please let me know.
 In the meantime, I for one like carrot cake.

-Coming in 2013: The Gloaming, an original novel by Lamiel.
+Now available on Amazon: Rena's Game, an original novel by Lamiel (aka Mira Lamb).
 In a world ruled by monsters, you have to be a monster to survive.